mouton0815/hello-kubernetes/README.md

 * `frontend-nodejs`: A node.js "frontend" service that forwards path argument of its URL to the "backend" services `backend-spring` and `backend-golang`, collects the results, and returns them.

 ## Preconditions
 Running Docker and Kubernetes installations.
-For example both Docker and Kubernetes come with Docker Desktop.
+For example, both Docker and Kubernetes come with Docker Desktop.

 ## Spring Boot Application
 ```shell script